Home

 Then in 1992, the IRS adopted new policies and procedures to greater promote taxpayer use of OICs and to streamline their handling cases.
 IRS agents increasingly advise delinquent taxpayers about the OIC program, which is now more lenient.

-It is not surprising that the IRS has found the OIC more productive when dealing with tax-burdened Americans.
-Too many long-term installment agreements fell into default and too much IRS effort was lost enforcing those agreements.
+It is not surprising that the IRS has found the OIC, more productive when dealing with tax-burdened Americans.
+Too many long-term installment agreements fell into default or bankruptcy and too much IRS effort was lost enforcing those agreements.
 And the heavy hand of the IRS forced too many taxpayers into bankruptcy or made them impoverished to the point they stayed noncollectable.

 Now proved a realistic way for the IRS to bring in revenue it otherwise would never collect, or at least not efficiently, while giving the taxpayer a fresh start.
 The IRS’s new attitude toward offer in compromise is best summarized in their policy statement.